aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/aspose-words-for-cms/aspose-words-net-for-dnn/dnn-quote-generator-module/_index.md

 You have successfully added Aspose .NET Quote Generator module to your page.
 You will be presented with input form to get started

-1. Enter (Document Caption, Refference #, Generating Date)
+1. Enter (Document Caption, Reference #, Generating Date)
 1. Enter ‘Quotation From’ fields such as (Company Logo, Name, State-Zip, Country)
 1. Enter ‘Quotation To’ fields such as (Customer/Client Name, State-Zip, Country)
 1. You can generate product rows to 99